What is a talent brand?

 Are you winning the war for talent?

-Most clients that I worked with didn’t realize that they competed with a different set of companies for talent than they did for customers.
-For example, one financial services client had anecdotal evidence from recent employee hires to suggest that they were successfully poaching engineering talent from other brand name financial firms; they took pride in the fact that they were viewed as a superior place to work and didn’t believe that they needed to do much work on their talent brand since they were winning top talent in their industry.
-When we took a deeper look into the data, we saw a much more nuanced picture.
+Many companies don't realize that they compete with a different set of companies for talent than they do for customers.
+For example, one financial services company had anecdotal evidence from recent employee hires to suggest that they were successfully poaching engineering talent from other brand name financial firms; they took pride in the fact that they were viewed as a superior place to work and didn’t believe that they needed to do much work on their talent brand since they were winning top talent in their industry.
+When they took a deeper look into the data, they saw a much more nuanced picture.

-If large financial firms compete with large tech companies for talent imagine what the war for talent is like for scale-up software companies.
-In addition to competing for engineering talent, growth stage software companies compete with these large firms in their industries and technology companies generally, across all key roles, including sales, customer success, marketing, and finance.
+If large financial firms compete with large tech companies for talent, imagine what the war for talent is like for ScaleUp software companies.

 If you’re reading this, then you’re likely thinking about your own talent brand, and wondering how accurate your perspective on it might be.
 Fortunately, you aren’t alone.
-Most clients I worked with thought that their talent brand was in a much better position than it was.
+Most companies think that their talent brand is in a much better position than it is.

 Companies don’t develop a talent brand out of thin air.
 Most companies already have a talent brand, whether they’re aware of it or not.
 The key is in deliberate creation of a talent brand – tell your story rather than have it told for you by ex employees or the competition